-The division commander will share any relevant information with FMCSA.
-All four MTE details will be completed by September 30, 2018.
+The MC Operations Commander will share any relevant information with FMCSA.
+All four MTE details will be completed by September 30 of each fiscal year.

 Analyze state traffic fatality statistics as maintained by the NDHP and NDDOT on a quarterly basis to determine trends and factors in fatal crashes involving CMVs.
-The Motor Carrier division commander will review monthly safety investigation reports, provided by FMCSA, to track unsafe driving, fatigued driving, and/or driver fitness investigations and complaint safety investigations.
-The commander will analyze the results of each strike force and submit results to FMCSA.
+The Motor Carrier Operations Commander will review monthly safety investigation reports, provided by FMCSA, to track unsafe driving, fatigued driving, and/or driver fitness investigations and complaint safety investigations.
+The Motor Carrier Operations Commander will analyze the results of each strike force and submit results to the NDHP MCSAP Grant Coordinator and FMCSA.

-3 - Roadside Inspections
+Part 2 Section 3 - Roadside Inspections

-In this section, provide a trend analysis, an overview of the State's roadside inspection program, and projected goals for FY 2018.
+In this section, provide a trend analysis, an overview of the State's roadside inspection program, and projected goals for FY 2019 - 2021.